ksreeds2016/Kristen_Capstone/README.md

 ### Summary of the Project

 My project consists an analysis of comparing and contrasting accidents involving vehicles with the federal motor carrier safety administration.
 Which involves class a & class b vehicles.
 My final dashboard will consist of various charts providing insight on which vehicle has the highest, and the lowest amount of accidents.
 If there's certain months where crashes are highers, and a certain time.
+The top 10 highest states with the most accidents, and the 10 lowest states.

 ### Motivation